ory/sdk/clients/hydra/dotnet/docs/AdminApi.md

 <a name="listsubjectconsentsessions"></a>
 # **ListSubjectConsentSessions**
-> List&lt;HydraPreviousConsentSession&gt; ListSubjectConsentSessions (string subject, long? limit = null, long? offset = null)
+> List&lt;HydraPreviousConsentSession&gt; ListSubjectConsentSessions (string subject)

 Lists All Consent Sessions of a Subject